Understanding and writing your own chord progressions is an important skill for both musicians and songwriters.

 Firstly, chord progressions, also known as chord sequences, are the building blocks of any song.

 Moreover, with an unlimited possibility of chord combinations, songwriters can create progressions to portray an array of emotions.
 Aiding the story in their lyrics.

 Also, whether you’re a new beginner, learning to write simple progressions; or a seasoned pro, looking for complex harmony in your songs.
 Additionally, no matter your level, there is always more to learn!

 Finally, before we dive into writing your own progressions, let’s first take a look at some really popular choices.

 Popular Chord Progressions

 12 Bar Blues

-The 12 bar blues is an extremely popular progression, used in a variety of genres outside of Blues music.
-Pop, Rock and RnB have all utilised this simple progression.
-This chord progression is most famous as one of the top guitar chord progressions.
+Moreover, pop, rock and RnB have all utilised this simple progression.
+Furthermore, this chord progression is most famous as one of the top guitar chord progressions.